THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 g.
 Inventory Control

 h.
-UCHC HIPAA Compliance Officer
+UCH Compliance Officer

 IV.
 Responsibilities